MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationBrandingFavicon.md

 # Get-MgBetaOrganizationBrandingFavicon

 ## SYNOPSIS
-A custom icon (favicon) to replace a default Microsoft product favicon on an Azure AD tenant.
+A custom icon (favicon) to replace a default Microsoft product favicon on a Microsoft Entra tenant.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgOrganizationBrandingFavicon](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationBrandingFavicon?view=graph-powershell-1.0)

 ## SYNTAX